-December 5, 2012 in Special Education Advisor Blog by Doug Goldberg
+December 6, 2013 in Featured, Special Education Advisor Blog by Doug Goldberg

 Twas the night before an IEP meeting, when all through the house, every creature was stirring and running about.
 The assessments were filed in a notebook with care, in the hope that we’d get a one on one aide.

 My son was having another tantrum in his bed, while visions of ABA therapy danced in my head; And I knew that I was out of my element since I’d never been taught any behavior strategies.
 When up in the attic arose such a clatter, I sprang from the room to see what was the matter.

 Away to the attic I flew like a flash, tore up the ladder and then fell with a crash.
 I picked myself up, just as the light from above gave luster to my wife holding her stash.
 And what to my wandering eyes did she have but the behavior analysis thought lost long ago.
 Read the rest of this entry →